 Ethereum Improvement Proposal (EIP) 1559 is one that keeps on giving – discussions, that is.
 What it does not do is “deliver,” argued Founder and CEO of popular Ethereum (ETH)-focused wallet manager MyCrypto, but receiving numerous counterarguments along the way.

 The contested and much-debated EIP-1559 has been through reports of “likely” miner support to a failed “educational show of force.”
 That said, this bringer of a token burn mechanism and automatic fee setting is included in the upcoming upgrade, known as London hard fork, and scheduled for this July.

-While many users got interested in this proposal, "unfortunately the social traction seems to be mostly due to the not-so-subtle promises of "$ETH price go up!" and/or "TX fees go down!", [while] the early promises of overpayment reduction, market efficiency, fee stability, and even reduced TX fees seem to be.....not actually a thing, said Monahan in her Twitter thread.
+While many users got interested in this proposal, “unfortunately the social traction seems to be mostly due to the not-so-subtle promises of “$ETH price go up!” and/or “TX fees go down!”, [while] the early promises of overpayment reduction, market efficiency, fee stability, and even reduced TX fees seem to be…..not actually a thing, said Taylor Monahan in her Twitter thread.